projectdummy2025/simple-auth/setup_document/database_setup_tutorial.md

 DB_URL=postgresql://admin:admin0123@postgres:5432/simple_auth_db
 ```

-2. Verify docker-compose.yml has the postgres service configured with:
+2. Verify docker compose.yml has the postgres service configured with:
 - Environment variables mapping to the .env values
 - Volume mount for postgres_data
 - Mount for init.sql at /docker-entrypoint-initdb.d/init.sql